Lewis whales: Rescue operation launched after pod beaches at Tolsta

 Stornoway Coastguards were alerted to the incident before 8am this morning.

-Police Scotland said: “Officers are currently assisting partners with a number of stranded pilot whales on the beach at Tolsta, Stornoway.
+A Police Scotland spokesman said: “Officers are currently assisting partners with a number of stranded pilot whales on the beach at Tolsta, Stornoway.

-“To allow the whales the best chance of survival, please avoid the area.”
+“To allow the dolphins the best chance of survival please avoid the area.”

-Originally the pod was thought to be a group of dolphins but it soon emerged they are pilot whales.
+A spokeswoman for the Maritime and Coastguard Agency said it was “responding to reports of mammals beached at Traigh Mhor on Isle of Lewis” on Sunday July 16.

 Why are you making commenting on HeraldScotland only available to subscribers?